 While D.C.
 United was undoubtedly the top team in the league in its early stages, and won a subsequent MLS Cup final in 2004, the Los Angeles Galaxy has reigned victorious more than any other MLS team with five titles to its name.

 How much do MLS Playoffs tickets cost?

 The price of MLS Playoff tickets can vary greatly, both by location and by round.
-Last season, MLS Playoffs tickets resold for as low as under $50 on average for early rounds of the playoffs, and just under $300 on average for the MLS Cup Final in Toronto.
+Last season, MLS Playoffs tickets resold for as low as under $50 on average for early rounds of the playoffs, and about $300 on average for the MLS Cup Final.